menschlabs-challenges/coding-challenge-template/README.md

   - Callback URL: "https://YOUR-APP-NAME.herokuapp.com/fb_webhook" (without the
     quotes).
   - Verify Token: "mysecretverifytoken" (without the quotes).
 This is currently hardcoded in the actual app code, so needs to be entered exactly like this.
+THIS IS DIFFERENT FROM THE PAGE ACCESS TOKEN GENERATED ABOVE.
+DO NOT PASTE THE PAGE ACCESS TOKEN HERE.
   - Subscription Fields: Select everything here.
 To start with, we only need "messages", but you never know what else you might want to do with this later... ;)